hqf1996/Approximate-Aggregate-Queries-on-KGs/README.md

 ### Parameter Sensitivity

-As mentioned in Section 8.4 of our paper, we studied the sensitivity of our approach on some important parameters, including the user-specific error bound $e$, confidence level $1-\alpha$, repeat factor $r$, and desired sample ratio $\lambda$, we need to run it using the following command:
+As mentioned in Section 8.4 of our paper, we studied the sensitivity of our approach on some important parameters, including the user-specific error bound e, confidence level 1-α, repeat factor r, and desired sample ratio λ, we need to run it using the following command:

 ```
 java -jar ParameterSensitivity-jar-with-dependencies.jar <a-specific-entity> <a-predicate> <target-entities-type> <error-bound> <confidence-level> <repeat-factor> <desired-sample-ratio>